Topics we will cover in this section:

-- Unlike the traditional HMO, a HMO POS offer more flexible networks and will usually let you go out-of-network for services you need, although you may be charged higher out-of-pocket costs.
+- Unlike the traditional HMO, an HMO POS offers more flexible networks and will usually let you go out-of-network for services you need, although you may be charged higher out-of-pocket costs.

 - HMO POS plans require you to choose a primary care doctor.

-- You will most likely need a referral to see a specialist with a HMO POS plan.
+- You will most likely need a referral to see a specialist with an HMO POS plan.